a-maystorov/a-maystorov/README.md

 - ℹ Check out [my website](https://alkinmaystorov.com) for more information about me.

-- ⚡ Random fact: I owe a lot to video games for sparking my love in tech.
+- ⚡ Random fact: I owe a lot to video games for sparking my love in tech and coding.

 <br />